Pylons/pyramid_cookbook/single_file_tasks/single_file_tasks.rst

         /static
         /templates

-Note that the ``tasks`` directory will not be used as a python package, it'll just serve as a container in which we can put our project.
+Note that the ``tasks`` directory will not be used as a Python package, it'll just serve as a container in which we can put our project.

 Step 2 - Application Setup